132nd-etcher/EASI/docs/mod_creation.md

 If you do want to customize the versionning of your mod, make sure you understand and follow SemVer guidelines.

 !!!
 Note

-    EASI uses `rc` as the default tag for the `prerelease` part of the SemVer; feel free to use any other one you like !
+    EASI uses `rc` as the default tag for the `prerelease` part of the SemVer; feel free to use any other one you like, though.

 ## Step 5: DCS version